IslandRock1/Prosjektoppgave_Oystein_Bringsli/README.md

 ### Current state
 As of 10.10.23 the project is still in the start phase, and not ready to be used.

-Update.
-As of 30.10.23 the project is runnable.
+Update: As of 01.11.23 the project is runnable with three different example configurations.
 The configuration of particle spawn is very poorly designed currently, but will be better shortly.

 ### Todo:
     FPS and dt is currently only time for particle calculation, and not rendering